CyberGen49/cyberfiles-lite/README.md

 srv.use(cyberfiles());
 ```

 Without any options, the root of the file index will be set to the current directory (see the [root](#string-root) option).
-You don't need any static file handling, since CyberFiles will handle any static file URLs accordingly.
+Other static file handling (like `express.static()`) isn't necessary, since CyberFiles will handle any static file URLs accordingly.

 By default, CyberFiles will respond with a directory's `index.html` file if it exists (see the [index_files](#string-index_files) option).